 JUYI is a system where any of the professionals who might be caring for you will have access to your records.
-This includes the Gloucestershire Royal Hospital and Cheltenham General Hospital, the mental health trust (2gether), the ambulance service (South Western Ambulance Service) and also Gloucestershire County Council’s social care teams.
+This includes the Gloucestershire Royal Hospital and Cheltenham General Hospital, Gloucestershire Health and Care NHS Foundation Trust, providing physical health, mental health and learning disability services, the ambulance service (South Western Ambulance Service) and also Gloucestershire County Council’s social care teams.

 All of these organisations use specialised systems designed for their own needs.

 JUYI will allow each of these specialised systems to be joined together to create a view-only record of information from all the professionals you have seen.

 Why is my information not shared electronically already?